CIP Alumni

 Since 2010, the University of Calgary CIP has added these clinician scientists to their Alumni roster.

-Dr. Maria Powell (CIP Chief 2022-2023, defended August 2023)
+Dr. Maria Powell MD, MSc (Lead Resident 2022-23, defended August 2023)

-The goal of Dr. Powell's project is to design, implement and assess the effectiveness of a musculoskeletal ultrasound program for fellows training in rheumatology.
+The goal of Dr. Powell's project was to design, implement and assess the effectiveness of a musculoskeletal ultrasound program for fellows training in rheumatology.
 Her hope is that successful design and implementation of this formal program will lead to an enhanced skill set among new rheumatology graduates with the ultimate goal of improving patient care.

 Dr. Ana Nikolic MD, PhD (defended January 2023)